hashgraph/hedera-hcs-sxc-java/README.md

 ## Choosing which plugins to use

-To choose whether to use the `direct` or `hcs-relay+activeMQ` subscription method, include either the first or second dependency below in your application's `pom.xml`
+To choose whether to use the `direct` or `hcs-sxc-relay+activeMQ` subscription method, include either the first or second dependency below in your application's `pom.xml`

 for direct